astronomer/astro-docs/enterprise/v0.25/10_certified-image/single-node-install.md

 ## Step 2: Create a System User to Run Airflow

-Airflow can run as any user, but for this setup we set up a new user called `astro`.
+Airflow can run as any user, but for this setup we configure a new user called `astro`.
 Run the following command to add this user to your machine:

 ```sh
 sudo useradd --create-home astro